Sazerac4/zig_on_stm32/projects/stm32l476_nucleo/blinky_picolibc/README.md

 ---

-### Modifying the Picolibc Linker Script
+### Picolibc Linker Script

 Picolibc provides two linker script `picolibc.ld` and `picolibcpp.ld` that is used during the linking process.
 You can use it with Zig's linker (`lld`) without modification because we have build picolibc with clang/lld.

-### Replace the linker script from STM32CubeMX
+**Adapt the linker script from STM32CubeMX**

-Specific linker script now can just specify flash memory option, extra section and so on.
+Target linker script now can just specify flash memory option, extra section and so on.
 See the new linker script `stm32l476rgtx_flash.ld`

-### Replace the startup code
+### Update the startup and the Vector Table

-From informations of `startup_stm32l476xx.s` file, I created my own startup `vector_table.c` with modification for picolibc integration
+From informations of `startup_stm32l476xx.s` file, I created my own startup `vector_table.c` with modification for picolibc integration.
+You can modify the original startup file as well if you prefer.

+1. Rename `g_pfnVectors` to `__interrupt_vector`.
+The reference is used by picolibc
+2. Replace stack start  `_estack`  by `__stack`
+3. Replace the entrypoint  `Reset_Handler`  by `_start`

-## Notes About libc
+## Notes

 - For an interesting discussion on integrating Picolibc or alternative libc implementations for embedded systems, check out this [Ziggit thread](https://ziggit.dev/t/adding-picolibc-or-alternative-for-embedded/).
 - For more context on integrating custom libc implementations, see this [GitHub issue](https://github.com/ziglang/zig/issues/20327).
+- Effort to make compatible Zig with meson build system.
+[GitHub issue](https://github.com/mesonbuild/meson/issues/12652)